This page provides an introduction to and general information about Racing in the RFYC.

 DUTIES & DUTYMAN

 Whilst the members who compete in the racing are expected to volunteer for their share of the duties, all members are encouraged to participate.
 For non-racing members this is an opportunity to see a different side of water borne activities.
 Initially no skill is needed as there are a number of assistant roles which provide an easy introduction.
-(See Race Duties Roles.)
-All members should try it at least once and the Festival Series is a good opportunity to start.
+See Race Duties Roles and Race Officer Guide.

 Early in the new season members will be asked to put themselves forward.
 To volunteer contact the sailing secretary via the usual contact channels.
 Contact form